yukaitung/lgdxrobot-docs/content/cloud/getting-started/setting-up-the-map.md

 ### Step 2: Launch NAV2 Stack

-Ensure that the PATH is set up correctly for the ROS2 environment.
+Ensure that the PATH is set up correctly for the ROS 2 environment.
 (You can ignore this step if you are using the Docker image.)

 ```bash
 cd lgdx_ws